Skip to main content

 In Business Manager, assign the customer groups first-time-shoppers and loyalty-shoppers.

 3. Don’t select Qualifying Customers Must Belong to All Selected Customer Groups.
-Brandon wants to be sure that both lapsed-shoppers and loyalty-shoppers can qualify.
-A shopper must meet one of the two eligibility criteria, not both.
+You want to be sure that both lapsed-shoppers and loyalty-shoppers can qualify.
+A shopper can meet one of the two eligibility criteria, and still qualify.

 4. Click Apply.